6.8 Media literacy and safe use of new media

 On this page

-There is a governmental strategy in the Czech Republic called the Digital Czech Republic v.
-2.0, which offers overall backing to other partial conceptions, and one of which is also the Strategy of Digital Education until 2020, which follows up on the governmental document School for the 21st Century.
+There overarching national strategy for digital education skills is the Education Strategy 2030+.
+In the earlier period there was also a governmental strategy called the Digital Czech Republic v.
+2.0, which offered overall backing to other partial conceptions, and one of which is also the Strategy of Digital Education

 The FEP states the 'Informatics and information and communication technologies' (hereinafter 'Informatics') as one of the compulsory areas in regional education.